Feb 7, 2025

 Other Recipes to Try

-If you enjoy this Italian wedding soup recipe, give these comforting Italian soups a try:
+If this soup hit home for you, give these comforting Italian recipes a try:

 Italian Wedding Soup with Mini Pork Meatballs